Crescendoom/Cat-and-Dog-Classifier/README.md

     - Linux/Mac: source .venv/bin/activate
 4. Install dependencies:
     - pip install -r requirements.txt
-5. Download the dataset (instructions below)
+5. Download the dataset with instructions below (if you want to train a model yourself)

 ## Dataset